Alex enjoys a diversified practice in intellectual property law while concentrating on patent and trademark litigation.

 In his third year, Alex received a CALI award for earning the highest grade in the Alternate Dispute Resolution course.
 In addition to his academic achievements, Alex was heavily involved in his law school’s recruiting processes, serving as a Law School Ambassador and as the Student Representative of the Faculty Recruitment Committee.

-A native of Nebraska, Alex has an interest agriculture and its intersection with intellectual property law.
+A native of Nebraska, Alex has an interest in agriculture and its intersection with intellectual property law.